jonahwilliams/tester/README.md

 flutter config --enable-web
 ```

-By default, tester runs all tests and then exists.
+By default, tester runs all tests and then exits.
 It can also be configured with `--watch`, and will rerun any updated tests and stay resident.